-What follows is my provisional translation of a Tablet from Baháʼuʼlláh, the original text of which is published in Áthár-i-Qalam-i-Aʻlá, vol. 6, p.
+What follows is my provisional translation (in other words, not official or authorized; see here for more) of a Tablet from Baháʼuʼlláh, the original text of which is published in Áthár-i-Qalam-i-Aʻlá, vol. 6, p.
 36.

 The Most Wondrous, the Most Mighty

 Praise be to the One Who spoke, and hath caused all that is in the heavens and on the earth to speak.
 God hath indeed brought that One through Whom the veils were rent asunder, and that which lay hid in the knowledge of God—the All-Knowing, the All-Wise—was made manifest.
 At His advent, the idols wailed and lamented, the magician was seized with fear, and every sorry germ dwindled away into nothingness.
 Well is it with the one who hath recognized God, and attained unto the fragrance of the All-Merciful when it was wafted from His robe.
 The proof hath been conclusively demonstrated, encompassing all the denizens of the worlds, and the blessing hath been perfected.
 In truth, nothing hath ever prevented that One from the remembrance of God.
 He uttereth God’s praise in spite of those who disbelieved in Him and were of the transgressors.
 Glory descendeth from Us upon every steadfast believer.